 India escapes the worst of emerging markets misery

-Brazil and Russia lie deep in recession and South Africa is teetering on the brink after demand for raw materials collapsed.
+New Delhi - Brazil and Russia lie deep in recession and South Africa is teetering on the brink after demand for raw materials collapsed.

 Three years ago India was the weakling of the emerging markets clan, politically stagnant and struggling to grow - but as gloom engulfs other developing economies, the subcontinent is enjoying a moment in the sun.